femtotrader/OnlineTechnicalIndicators.jl/docs/src/usage_more.md

-# Learn more about IncTA usage
+# Learn more about OnlineTechnicalIndicators usage

 ## Feeding a technical analysis indicator one observation at a time